artoodetoo/so-example/README.md

 Now all names are in snake_case.
 It is common to use `created_at` and `updated_at` names for timestamps, so I replaced original field names to these ones when applicable.
 As for `users` table, I make it compatible with standard Laravel auth, so I added some fields.
 I shorted a couple of super long names like `PostHistoryTypeId` => `history_type_id`.
 To use unsigned big integer for primary and foreign keys, I have replaced special value of "-1" to "1".

 ## Missing data

 For privacy purposes, some fields are not mentioned in the dump.
 But they obviously required, like email and password.
-See notes above.
+See my notes about `users` above.
-Votes table miss the voting user reference.
+`Votes` table miss the voting user reference.
 I created it and leave null, but it looks pretty unreal.
 `Posts` and `Tags` should be related as many-to-many.
 The pivot table is missing and the only source is denormalized field `posts`.`tags`.

 ## License